qwerty0252/nodemon-clone/readme.md

-This project is just me trying to replicate and publish an npm package.
+-This project is just me trying to replicate and publish an npm package.
-I'll try to implement nodemon from scratch using js🙂
+-This project is a basic implemention nodemon.
+Hopefully I'll improve on it later.
+🙂✌🏾

+Installation
+In the root directory enter the command "npm install -g dee"

+Usage
+To use this package enter the command "dee <filename>"